 LUX.samplerate.
 (See Setting Your LUX Sample Rate for more details.)
 But what's the right number?

 Setting your LUX sample rate starts by knowing the number of monthly page views for your site.
 For example, suppose your site gets ~100 million page views per month.
-If you want to stick with the basic Enterprise plan you would set the sample rate to 10% to match the 10 million page views budget.
+If you buy a LUX plan that gives you up to 10 million pageviews per month, you would set the sample rate to 10%.
 (In fact, you might want to set it to 8% to allow some wiggle room for any spikes you might experience during the month and growth over the year.)

 If you have any questions about calculating sample rate, let us know at email@example.com and we'll be happy to help.